hansalemaos/copytool/README.md

       --copy_permission         int  0      (copy permissions)
       --use_tqdm                int  1      (show progress bar)
-      --overwrite               int  1      (overwrite existing files in dst)
+      --overwrite               int  1      (overwrite existing files in dst) --use_uffs                int  1      (use uffs to get a list of files)

 ## Python